- General news

 A purpose-built collection management area has also been included to provide an efficient system for artefact management and preservation, and a refurbished education kitchen will provide school children with a light and bright space to enjoy a hands-on cooking experience.

-, with a contemporary design and views of the Swan River, will house exhibitions and support the educational programs, presentations, and historical talks.
+The new Freshwater Gallery, with a contemporary design and views of the Swan River, will house exhibitions and support the educational programs, presentations, and historical talks.

 Town of Claremont Mayor Jock Barker said the new facility would provide ways for the Town to connect and improved opportunities to collect, preserve and interpret the cultural heritage of Claremont and the Freshwater Bay area.